lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 A group of chemistry students are wondering how consistent the concentrations of Vitamin A in six different nutrient supplements.
 They are also interested in the consistency between suppliers of each those supplements.

-Use the data from drug.txt to answer the following questions:
+Use the data from "drug.txt" to answer the following questions:

 	A. 	What sort of test would you need to run to analyze these data?